madcodemonkey/Azure.Search/Web/README.md

 # SQL Server out-of-the-box index and indexer example
 ---
 # Summary
-Currently on the backend web site is built for this project.
+Currently only the backend web site is built for this project.
 In the future, I need to build a client front end to access it.
 Meanwhile, you can use the postman collection in the web project to hit the backend endpoints.

 There are is both a "well defined endpoint" for querying the hotel information and a "generic endpoint" that could be used to query any index.